 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Dollar General reported total carbon emissions of approximately 1,987,998,000 kg CO2e, comprising about 712,806,000 kg CO2e from Scope 1 and about 1,275,193,000 kg CO2e from Scope 2 emissions.
-This marked a slight increase from 2022, where total emissions were about 1,916,849,000 kg CO2e, with Scope 1 emissions at approximately 658,617,000 kg CO2e and Scope 2 emissions at about 1,258,232,000 kg CO2e.
-The company has shown a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been disclosed.
-The absence of defined reduction targets suggests that while Dollar General is aware of its emissions, it may not yet have formalised a comprehensive strategy to address them.
-Overall, Dollar General's emissions data reflects its operational impact, and the company continues to navigate the challenges of climate commitments within the retail sector.
+This marked an increase from 2022, where total emissions were about 1,916,849,000 kg CO2e, with Scope 1 emissions at approximately 658,617,000 kg CO2e and Scope 2 emissions at about 1,258,232,000 kg CO2e.
+The company has shown a trend of increasing emissions over the years, with 2021 emissions at about 1,801,529,000 kg CO2e and 2020 emissions at approximately 1,618,220,000 kg CO2e.
+Despite this increase, Dollar General has not publicly disclosed specific reduction targets or initiatives aimed at decreasing its carbon footprint.
+The absence of defined reduction targets suggests that while Dollar General is aware of its emissions, it may not yet have committed to specific climate pledges or science-based targets for emissions reduction.
+As the company continues to grow, its climate commitments and strategies will be crucial in addressing its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents